A survey of high-$z$ galaxies: SERRA simulations: Introduction

 Understanding the properties of galaxies in the Epoch of the Reionization (EoR, redshift $z \gsim 5.5$) is an urgent quest in modern physical cosmology.
 In the last decades, optical/near infrared (IR) surveys have been used to identify galaxies, measure their star formation rates, and follow their stellar mass build-up up to $z \sim 10$ \citep{dunlop:2013,bouwens:2015,oesch:2018}.
 These data, in turn, inform cosmic reionization and metal enrichment models \citep[see][for recent reviews]{dayal:2018,maiolino:2018}.

 Despite such magnificent progress, we know very little about a key component of the galactic ecosystem, i.e. the interstellar medium (ISM) of the early, \quotes{normal}, star-forming (${\rm SFR}\lsim 100\,\msunyr$) galaxy population.
-While we have to wait for James Webb Space Telescope (JWST) to access the strong emission lines typically used to characterise the ISM properties at low-$z$ \citep[e.g.][]{kewley:2002,curti:2017}, possibly augmented by machine learning analysis techniques \citep{ucci:2019}, a complementary approach consists of using Far Infrared (FIR) lines.
+While James Webb Space Telescope (JWST) is about to give us access to the strong emission lines typically used to characterise the ISM properties at low-$z$ \citep[e.g.][]{kewley:2002,curti:2017}, possibly augmented by machine learning analysis techniques \citep{ucci:2019}, a complementary approach consists of using Far Infrared (FIR) lines.

 The Atacama Large Millimeter/submillimeter Array (ALMA) has enabled such exploration, in particular by exploiting the prominent \citep{stacey:1991} \CII~$158\mu$m line.
 The earliest investigations of $z>5$ targets reported a mix of upper limits \citep{ouchi:2013,kanekar:2013,ota:2014,schaerer:2015} and detections \citep{capak:2015,maiolino:2015,watson:2015,willott:2015}.
 After such pioneering stage, \CII~is now routinely observed both in Lyman Break Galaxy \citep[LBG,][]{carniani:2017,carniani:2018,smit:2018,hashimoto:2019,bakx:2020}, Lyman Alpha Emitters \citep[LAE,][]{matthee:2017,carniani:2018_b,harikane:2018}, and in gravitationally lensed, low mass objects \citep{pentericci:2016,knudsen:2016,bradav_c:2017}.
 Today, FIR surveys containing hundreds of galaxies are being produced and analysed, both at just after \citep[$4\lsim z \lsim 6$][\code{ALPINE}]{le_fevre:2019} and well within \citep[$6\lsim z \lsim 8$][\code{REBELS}]{bouwens:2021} the EoR.